ViBiOh/dashboard/README.md

 And, maybe, I want to have fun with `golang` and `ReactJS` 🙄 😏

-## Why without volumes ?
+## Why with limited volumes ?

 First goal of this tool was to be available for students to deploy containers on my own server.
 Trust doesn't mean no control and if a student mounts a too critical volumes (e.g. `/`) with a `root` user, he can potentially become `root` on the server, which for some obvious reasons I don't want !
-So volumes are not allowed, and some security options are setted by default.
+So volumes are not allowed if you're not an admin, and some security options are setted by default.

 ## Build